siegelhannah/deeplearning-walkability-cnn/README.md

 The output confusion matrices offer more insight into where the models failed, showing common mis-classifications.
 Both models, when wrong, tended to predict a higher walkability class than the true class (for example, predicting more "high" than "low" when the true class was "medium").
 In fact, the ResNet18 model actually predicted "high" _more_ than "medium" when the true class was "high".
 This is an interesting bias towards higher walkability predictions, suggesting that the model could have learned from the training data that predicting higher classes was a safer choice.

-There are some limitations of this project, from both the training dataset construction and the model training:
+Limitations of this project (in dataset construction and model training):
-* First, the NWI data is different for every city, and census block groups/neighborhoods are not always the same size.
-This results in some cities having many more neighborhoods than others, which I accounted for by capping the neighborhoods per class from each city.
-However, because neighborhoods can be different sizes and range from densely clustered to large and sprawling, satellite imagery fetched at the centroid coordinates of each neighborhood may not actually be representative of the neighborhood's true features (the fixed size of MapBox satellite images may be bigger or smaller than the neighborhood).
-Also, walkability is a metric calculated from a combination of features, some of which can't be explicitly determined by overhead satellite imagery alone (e.g., sidewalk quality, distance from transit centers).
+* The NWI data is different for every city: Census block groups/neighborhoods are not always the same size, and range from densely clustered to large and sprawling.
+This means satellite imagery fetched at the centroid coordinates of each neighborhood may not actually be representative of the neighborhood's true features (might be too big/too small).
+Also, the metric of walkability is calculated from a combination of features, some of which can't be determined by overhead satellite imagery alone (e.g., sidewalk quality, distance from transit centers).
 For these reasons there is an inherent limitation of trying to predict a street-level metric with overhead imagery data.
-* Another training limitation was that the pre-trained ResNet18 model was trained on ImageNet data, which isn't satellite imagery.
+* The pre-trained ResNet18 model was trained on ImageNet data, which isn't satellite imagery.
 Future work on this project could include fine-tuning a model specifically built for analyzing patterns in overhead satellite imagery photos.

 ## General Usage: